Harriet Jones: Casting and character development

 The role of Harriet Jones was written specially for Penelope Wilton by the series' lead writer and executive producer Russell T Davies.
 Wilton was drawn to the role after working with Davies on his show Bob and Rose and being impressed by his writing.
 Commenting on Jones's role in the two-part "Aliens of London"/"World War Three", Wilton characterised her as "straight as a die" and "the kind of caring politician that anyone would like to have."
 When faced with the deadly Slitheen, Wilton remarks that she demonstrates "tremendous resilience and courage.".
 At the end of the episode the Doctor remembers that Harriet will one day become prime minister.
 Speaking in April 2005, Wilton expressed interest in returning to the series to explore the character further.

-Penelope Wilton (pictured in 2013) accepted the invitation to return to the series in 2008 unconditionally.